 7) Apollo- The Roman god of Sun

 Apollo is the Roman and the Greek god of the Sun.
 In both Greek and Roman religions, he has the same symbolic value.
 He was a fearsome and powerful god and even his fellow gods feared him.
 Like other major gods, he had many epithets.
-He was also worshipped as an agriculture god and fended off diseases which might affect animals, earning him the name Nomios, meaning ‘herdsman’.
+The Romans also worshipped him as an agricultural god.
+Additionally, he fended off diseases that might affect animals, earning him the name Nomios, meaning ‘herdsman’.
 His alternate name Phoebus means ‘bright’.
-An additional title of Apollo is Alexikakos which means ‘averter of evil’.
+Another title of Apollo is Alexikakos which means ‘averter of evil’.

 8) Diana- The Roman goddess of the hunters

 Diana is the twin sister of Apollo.
 She is the Roman patron goddess of the countryside, the moon and the hunters.
-Her aspect as a triple goddess was known as Diana Triformis, which included herself, and the goddesses Luna and Hecate.
-The goddess is also associated with fertility and childbirth.
+Her aspect as a triple goddess is Diana Triformis, which includes herself, and the goddesses Luna and Hecate.
+The Romans associated her with fertility and childbirth.
 She is also the protector of women during labour.
 This earned her the name Juno Lucina because her domain overlapped with the Roman goddess Juno.

 9) Vulcan- The Roman god of Volcanoes and forging

 Vulcan is another one of the 12 major Roman gods.
 He is the Roman god of Volcanoes and forging.
 He is the son of the Roman goddess Juno.
 The Romans held the Volcanalia festival annually on August 23 in his honour.
 He belonged to a very ancient state of the Roman religion called the Varro.
-Vulcan’s oldest shrine was located at the Forum Romanum and dated back to the times of the Roman kings.
-He is the husband of Venus and is often depicted carrying a hammer.
+Vulcan’s oldest shrine was located at the Forum Romanum.
+It dates back to the times of the Roman kings.
+He is Venus’ husband and often carries a hammer.

 10) Ceres- The goddess of agriculture

 In Roman religion, Ceres was the deity of agriculture, fertility and motherly relations.
-The goddess is credited for the discovery of ploughing, sowing and nurturing of seeds, the spelt wheat and has bestowed upon the gift of agriculture on humans.
+The goddess is credited for the discovery of ploughing, sowing and nurturing of seeds and the spelt wheat.
+Additionally, she bestowed upon the gift of agriculture on humans.
 The Romans annually celebrated a 7-day festival in her honour known as Cerealia.